alajmo/dashgrid/src/logic.md

     * grid element height set to that of the parent element
     * cellHeight set to parent element height divided by minNumRows

+# Row height and column width.

+row / height are set at initialization and do not change.
+If you want rowHeight / columnWidth to change dynamically, you are responsible for calling the functions themselves to do it.
+One example would be:

+# Grid

+Grid width / height are dynamic and change as number of rows / columns change.

 # Move Box

-- Decorate box with valid parameters if missing.
+1. Decorate box with valid parameters if missing.

-- Check if move is valid (min / max rowspan / columnspan).
+2. Check if move is valid (min / max rowspan / columnspan).

-- Check for intersected boxes / inside boundaries etc.
+3. Check for intersected boxes / inside boundaries etc.

-- Update if valid move.
+4. Update if valid move.